 From the DAG server's console, click the Configure icon in the "Duo Access Gateway" application group to log on to https://yourserver.example.com/dag.
 Log in with the administrator password and click Launcher.

 Enter the integration key, secret key, and API hostname from the Duo Access Gateway Launcher application you created earlier and click Save Setting.
+This enables the launcher page URL for access.

 You can optionally change Text of the the "Need help?" or the URL destination so that it points to a web page of your choosing instead of the Duo end user documentation.
 If you customize the help link, be sure to click Save Settings.